-On another hand, have a look at how real estate companies or hotels do it.
+On the other hand, have a look at how real estate companies or hotels do it.
 You may have to invest in a good camera and learn how to edit videos (your smartphone may not always be enough).
-If not, you can always hire a specialist to help you out; you’ll easily get the return of the investment once you start getting bookings.

 When looking for music for your video, make sure you watch out for copyrighted music.
 There are many websites with royalty-free music.